Best Solar Design Software in India for 2026

 Q8.
 Is solar design software worth the investment for a small Indian EPC?

 The ROI calculation for solar design software has two components: cost savings from eliminating manual proposal and BOM preparation, and revenue increase from improved close rates when proposals are delivered faster and with better content.
 For an EPC doing 15 to 20 projects per month, manual proposal preparation typically costs 2 to 3 hours per project in engineer or admin time.
 At 15 projects, that is 30 to 45 hours per month of avoidable overhead.
 The close rate improvement from delivering a proposal with 3d design, shadow analysis and site-specific generation report within the site visit typically adds 2 to 5 additional closed projects per month.
-At Rs 1.5 to Rs 2 lakh average project value, that uplift alone justifies most software investment costs within the first one to two months.
-For EPCs below 10 projects per month, OpenSolar's free tier is the logical starting point before investing in a paid platform.
+EPCs using Reslink typically see up to 30% improvement in lead conversion within the first month itself.

 Q9.
 What is the best solar design software globally in 2026?